NOVEL PROGNOSTIC BLOOD TEST FOR COVID19 PATIENTS

 HOW AMPEL’S CovGENE® BLOOD TEST WORKS

-A patient sample (blood, sputum or nasal swab) is processed to extract RNA from human cells.
-Bioinformatic tools on AMPEL’s Genomic Platform (AGP™) analyze patient RNA for a precise set of gene markers that identify severe COVID-19 and predict potentially effective treatments.
-The results give treating physicians a greater understanding of an individual’s current inflammatory response to SARS-CoV2 infection. with a decision support report of suggested treatments already on the market.
+A patient’s blood sample is processed to extract RNA (genes expression) from the cells.
+The data is uploaded to AMPEL’s Genomic Platform (AGP®) on the cloud to analyze patient RNA for a precise set of gene markers that predict whether the patient may experience a mild, moderate or severe disease course.
+The results give treating physicians a greater understanding of an individual’s current inflammatory response to SARS-Cov@ infection.

 Researchers and doctors are still trying to understand why some COVID-19 patients exhibit only mild symptoms while others experience severe illness.
 Now with a technology that has the potential to identify the patients who may progress to severe illness with increased likelihood of morbidity, AMPEL’s gene-based approach has the potential to recommend targeted therapies, healthcare providers have another tool with which to fight COVID-19.

 “Having a precise way to identify the specific lung-damaging process in each individual is an important breakthrough that greatly improves outcomes in SARS-CoV2 infections,” said Dr. Peter Lipsky, CEO and Chief Medical Officer of AMPEL BioSolutions.